boazbk/tcs/lec_03a_computing_every_function.md

 ## Computing _every_ function

-At this point we know the following facts about NAND programs:
+At this point we know the following facts about NAND-CIRC programs:

 1. They can compute at least some non trivial functions.

-2. Coming up with NAND programs for various functions is a very tedious task.
+2. Coming up with NAND-CIRC programs for various functions is a very tedious task.

-Thus I would not blame the reader if they were not particularly looking forward to a long sequence of examples of functions that can be computed by NAND programs.
+Thus I would not blame the reader if they were not particularly looking forward to a long sequence of examples of functions that can be computed by NAND-CIRC programs.
-However, it turns out we are not going to need this, as we can show in one fell swoop that NAND programs can compute _every_ finite function:
+However, it turns out we are not going to need this, as we can show in one fell swoop that NAND-CIRC programs can compute _every_ finite function:

 > # {.theorem title="Universality of NAND" #NAND-univ-thm}
-For every $n,m$ and function $F: \{0,1\}^n\rightarrow \{0,1\}^m$, there is a NAND program that computes the function $F$.
+For every $n,m$ and function $F: \{0,1\}^n\rightarrow \{0,1\}^m$, there is a NAND-CIRC program that computes the function $F$.
 Moreover, there is such a program with at most $O(m 2^n)$ lines.

 The implicit constant in the $O(\cdot)$ notation can be shown to be at most $10$.
 We also note that the bound of [NAND-univ-thm](){.ref} can be improved to $O(m 2^n/n)$, see